Gordon Ramsay Burger at Planet Hollywood in Las Vegas

 The menu at Gordon Ramsay Burger

-Other than burgers, the menu featured hot dogs, a fish and chips burger, soups, salads, snacks, and an assortment of fries.
-With burgers served à la carte, if you want fries, you will need to order them separately.
+Besides burgers, the menu featured hot dogs, a fish and chips burger, soups, salads, snacks, and an assortment of fries.
+With burgers served à la carte, if you want fries, you must order them separately.
 While expensive, the fries were large, making them perfect for sharing.

 Drink menu